 Different colour of light are used with LED Light Therapy in order to personalize the treatment for each client.
 Red is the most widely used because it ticks a lot of boxes with treating the skin.

 Whilst red light targets the mitochondria, blue light targets the sebaceous glands, which produce Sebum (oil).
 Accumulated oil, dead skin cells, melanin and proteins can clog the pores, first resulting in comedones, then in more inflammatory spots and possibly acne like pustules or cysts.
-Because blue light targets the sebaceous glands and bacteria, its a huge support in reducing breakouts.
-If you are taking accutane, I would always check with your doctor before.
-If you experience pigmentation issues I would be a little cautious of blue light and just opt for red which will actually help pigment.
+Because blue light targets the sebaceous glands and bacteria, it’s a huge support in reducing breakouts.
+However, if you are taking accutane, I would always check with your doctor before.
+I would be a little cautious of blue light if you experience pigmentation issues and just opt for red which will actually help pigment.

 Quite often I will use a combined light within treatment for an acne skin, as both are really supportive.